 xDot floundered and eventually petered out so Paresh moved on to a site called ItemCaster.
 IC was kind of like a small version of Pinterest, where people would share items they liked or owned.
 He played around this for a while but nothing much was going on traffic so he determined that he would try to niche it and took the core engine and started a site called Fashion Beat, aimed at women interested in the fashion industry.

 After playing around and having that not really take off, he decided to break into the mobile app space and created Baby Rattle.
-He experienced moderate success with that and through various market experimentations he arrived at a product that finally became a success – Kids Place.
-(More complete story of Paresh’s mobile success’ found in an earlier article)
+He experienced moderate success with that and through various market experiments he arrived at a product that finally became a success – Kids Place.
+Kids Place has been downloaded nearly a million times and is one of the most popular Parental control apps on the Google Play Store.

 Keep at it, no matter what